Nightstands & Bedside Tables

-When you’re going to sleep, you sure require a lot of accompanying items!
+When you head to bed, there sure can be a lot of accompanying items!
 You need a nightstand to stash your glasses, phone, water, table lamp, alarm clock, book and whatever else is part of your bedtime routine.
-My nightstands with drawers give you a place for everything and storage to keep it out of sight.
+My selection of nightstands with drawers gives you a place for everything and the storage to keep it out of sight.
 Built-in USB ports make sure you wake up fully charged!

 Nightstands should be about the same height as your mattress.
-Since the purpose of a bedside table is to keep things you might need nearby, a height more than a few inches taller or shorter than the mattress will not provide the best functionality, especially if you’re fumbling around in the dark!
+Since the purpose of a bedside table is to keep things you might need nearby, anything more than a few inches taller or shorter than the mattress won’t be the most functional… especially when you’re fumbling around in the dark!

 My nightstands range from about 22 to 30 inches tall, and come in a variety of styles and finishes, so you can find the one that’s perfect for your bedroom.